utdata/rwd-mastery-assignments/README.md

 Collection of assignments to prove mastery of various skills in Reporting with Data, a class by Christian McDonald, assistant professor of practice at the University of Texas at Austin School of Journalism in the Moody College of Communication.

+> Current for Fall 2020

 Look to Canvas for links to specific assignments.

-> THIS IS BEING RECONFIGURED FOR SUMMER 2020

 ## Public information requests